carrnick/PersonalProjects/DataScience/README.md

 <details>
 <summary> Effect of Climate on City Crime
 </summary>

-  Description: Regression analysis of monthly average temperature and frequency of crime in New York City
+  **Description**: Regression analysis of monthly average temperature and frequency of crime in New York City

-  Project Goal: Determine if there is correlation between average temperature and frequency of crime.
+ **Project Goal**: Determine if there is correlation between average temperature and frequency of crime.

-  Results:
+  **Results**:

   - Strong evidence in a relationship between average temperature and frequency of crime.